Doctor of Philosophy in Public Health

-Upon approval by the student’s Faculty Advisor and the PhD Program Director (or Department Chair), the Petition is then forwarded to the Office of Academic Assistance and Career Services (OAA) for their approval.
-OAA may request the input of the Senior Associate Dean for for Academic and Strategic Initiatives and/or the Academic Affairs Committee Chair and/or members, but that is not required.
+Upon approval by the student’s Faculty Advisor and the PhD Program Director (or Department Chair), the Petition is then forwarded to the Office of Academic Assistance (OAA) for their approval.
+OAA may request the input of the Associate Dean for for Academic and Faculty Affairs and/or the Academic Affairs Committee Chair and/or members, but that is not required.
 Once the Director of OAA notes OAA’s approval, the student’s file and program of study is updated to note a waiver of the required course(s) and the substitution of another course taking its place.
 (MPH-Level Core Course prerequisite requirements for the doctoral program are exempt from this rule, since these prerequisite course do not count toward the sixty-two (62) credit hour minimum requirement for PhD programs).

-Doctoral students must pass a comprehensive examination before being admitted to candidacy.
-The purpose of the comprehensive examination is to assess each student’s mastery of the doctoral program core curriculum and to determine the student’s readiness to proceed to the dissertation.
-To be eligible to take the comprehensive examination, the student must have completed all doctoral program prerequisites (MPH Core/Foundational Courses), all Ph.D. core courses (18 credit hours), and achieved a B (3.0) or better in all courses and 3.2 or greater cumulative grade-point average in the Ph.D. program of study.
+Doctoral students must pass a comprehensive assessment before being admitted to candidacy.
+The purpose of the comprehensive assessment is to assess each student’s mastery of the doctoral program core curriculum and to determine the student’s readiness to proceed to the dissertation.
+To be eligible to complete the comprehensive assessment, the student must have completed all doctoral program prerequisites (MPH Core/Foundational Courses), all Ph.D. core courses (18 credit hours), and achieved a B (3.0) or better in all courses and 3.2 or greater cumulative grade-point average in the Ph.D. program of study.
 Any doctoral student earning a grade of B- or below must repeat the public health course or not count the course towards their doctoral program of study.
-Once approved to take the exam, the Ph.D.
-Director will provide a study guide for the exam.
+Once approved to take the assessment, the Ph.D.
+Director will provide a study guide for the assessment.

 Admission to Candidacy for PhD

-Admission to candidacy for a PhD student is requested immediately after the successful completion of the comprehensive examination.
+Admission to candidacy for a PhD student is requested immediately after the successful completion of the comprehensive assessment.
 The following is a complete list of requirements for admission to candidacy:

 - All prerequisites set as a condition to admission to candidacy have been satisfactorily completed.